openlibraryenvironment/mod-directory/README.md

 ## Purpose

-Mod-Directory is an okapi service for use in resource sharing environments.
+Mod-Directory is an okapi service intiailly proposed for use in resource sharing environments but offering services to any library scenario that involves documenting and using service interactions between peers.
 It's purpose is to provide a bounded context for the storage, retrieval and update of directory service information which underpins inter-library services.
 This directory contains, but is not restricted to

-* Organisations and Organisational Units
+* Organisations and Organisational Units (Including Instituitons and logical groups such as cosortia and regional assemblies)
 * Service Endpoints within organisations
 * Policy and Group Memberships (Consortia)
 * Registries - Organisations who collate and maintain directories - EG OLF may become a focal point for registry activity